 - If the client is separate from the conductor, such as a page spawned in the participant’s web browser, it can either generate and store its own key pair, ask the conductor to authorize it, and use it to sign all zome calls; or it can ask the conductor to generate a transferrable grant and store the capability secret.

 Here’s an example of how remote calls might work in a blog app that allows people to publish under someone else’s name.

 Alice is the world’s foremost authority on octopi who occasionally hires ghost writers to write about her research in a more popular tone.
 Recently, she’s hired Bob to write a few articles about octopus camouflage.
-They both use the same blog DNA, whose functions include:
+Their cells both use the same blog DNA, whose functions include:

-publish_post, which receives the text of a post, writes it to the user’s source chain, and publishes it to the DHT
+publish_post, which receives the text of a post, writes it to the participant’s source chain, and publishes it to the DHT

-receive_publish_post_permission, which takes a capability secret and a memo about why this permission is being granted, and records it as a capability claim on the source chain (this function is given an unrestricted capability at app install time, so anyone can call anyone else’s)
+receive_publish_post_permission, which takes a capability secret and a memo about why this permission is being granted, and records it as a capability claim on the source chain (this function is given an unrestricted capability at app install time, so anyone can send a capability to anyone else)

 get_publish_post_permissions, which queries the source chain for all the capability claims an agent has collected from other agents